trianglesis/git_ed_piblic/test_dir/test_file.md

 This file commented and the reviewer asked to change something.
 This is another line I was asked to add
 ```

+## New branch

+- Use new branch "my fixes" in the fork.